celiao/django-rest-authemail/example_project/README.rst

 Usage
 -----

 Test ``django-rest-authemail``.
-There shouldn't be any failures, but if there are, try to address them.
+There shouldn't be any failures, but if there are, try to address them (most likely in your email settings).
 Go onto the next step for more clues, if you get stuck.

 .. code-block:: python